omerbsezer/Fast-Docker/FirstImageFirstContainer.md

     app.run(host="0.0.0.0", port=int("5000"), debug=True)
 ```

-- Create “Dockerfile” (there is no extension) in “example” directory (Copy from below) (it copies to /app directory in container, run requirements.txt, expose 5000 port and run python app).
+- Create “Dockerfile” (there is no extension) in the “example” directory (Copy from below) (it copies to /app directory in the container, run requirements.txt, expose 5000 port and run python app).

 ```
 FROM python:alpine3.7